EN

 What types of homes qualify for a Reverse Mortgage?

 Single Family homes, 1-4 unit dwellings, town houses, detached homes, condominiums, PUD's and most manufactured homes are eligible for reverse mortgages.
 Some mixed used residential properties can qualify for a reverse mortgage (an underwriter will determine this.)
-Condominiums must be FHA approved, but if they are not, there is a process to get approval with FHA.
-Co-ops are not currently approved for reverse mortgages.
-Mobile homes are also not eligible for a reverse mortgage as most are not on a permanent foundation and the land is leased.
+Condominiums must be FHA approved, but if they are not, there is a process to get approval with FHA called single-unit approval.
 Regarding jumbo reverse mortgages on higher value homes, there is a qualifying process for condominium approval with certain documents required.
+Co-ops are approved for reverse mortgages but only in New York state.
+Mobile homes are also not eligible for a reverse mortgage as most are not on a permanent foundation and the land is leased rather than owned.

 How do I qualify for a Reverse Mortgage?